abhishekpanthee/abhishekpanthee/README.md

 - 🤝 I’m looking for help with **Digital Forensics**

-- 👨‍💻 All of my projects are available at [Certificates](https://abhishekpanthee.com.np/certificates)
+- 👨‍💻 All of my Cetificates are available at [Certificates](https://abhishekpanthee.com.np/certificates)

 - 👨‍💻 All of my projects are available at [abhishekpanthee](https://github.com/abhishekpanthee)